8 Foods to Reduce Inflammation Today

 Leafy greens like arugula, bok choy, collards, kale, spinach, dandelion, and mustard greens are important for overall health.
 They’re particularly important for inflammation because they can support a healthy microbiome and proper elimination.
 They also have antioxidant nutrients and strong detoxifying effects.

-Eat at least 3-4 cups of dark green leafy veggies daily.
+Eat at least 3-4 cups of dark, leafy greens daily.

 Red and Purple Berries

-All berries are an excellent choice for inflammation!
-Berries like blueberries, blackberries, raspberries, and cherries are rich in vitamins and phytonutrients like polyphenols.
+All berries are excellent choices for reducing inflammation!
+Berries like blueberries, blackberries, raspberries, and cherries are rich in vitamins and phytonutrients, such as polyphenols.
 Polyphenols are antioxidants which prevent inflammation and oxidative stress (one of the harmful side effects of inflammation).
 These berries help to alkalize the blood and neutralize excess acids in the body.

-I suggest half a cup a day as a starting point, but have fun and enjoy them as much as possible!
+I suggest starting with half a cup a day, but have fun and enjoy them as much as possible!
 And yes – if you can only find frozen berries, those work too.

 Seaweeds

 Seaweeds help to alkalize and neutralize the blood, increasing healing, detoxification, and rejuvenation at the cellular level.
 They are rich in calcium, iron, vitamin A, potassium, magnesium, phosphorus, iodine, and trace minerals and can protect you from environmental toxins.
-In addition, seaweeds like kombu, wakame, arame, and hijiki all contain alginic acid, which binds to heavy metals and helps to expel those metals from the body.
+In addition, seaweeds like kombu, wakame, arame, and hijiki all contain alginic acid, which binds to heavy metals and helps expel them from the body.

 To learn more about different kinds of seaweeds and how to use them, read Seaweed 101.